 - failure to warn injured employees of danger

 Foyle Legal is a personal injury law firm that represents injured people making common law claims on a no win no fee basis.
-If you have made a workers compensation claim for serious injury, contact Foyle legal, your first attendance is obligation free.
-You can contact Foyle legal for your obligation claim review on 0408 727 343.
+If you have made a workers compensation claim for serious injury or common law claim for motor vehicle accidents in WA, contact Foyle legal, your first attendance is obligation free.